Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 Located in Central Europe, students will be exposed to multicultural living and learning at its best.

-Study Psychology, Music, Art or Media in Summer 2024 at Webster Vienna
+Study Psychology, Music, or Art in Summer 2025 at Webster Vienna

 Walk in the footsteps of some of Vienna's greatest composers, experience performances first-hand, explore the connections that exist between music and psychology, learn about the history of the public relations field, meet global artists and make art of your own.

 Summer Session 1 has offerings in psychology, music or art.
-Summer Session 2 offers a choice between a psychology or public relations theme.
+Summer Session 2 offers a psychology theme.
 Read more about the course offerings in each session below.

 Study for four or eight weeks in Vienna or pair four weeks in Vienna with four weeks in Geneva or Leiden.